oracle-samples/oltrain/README.md

    <col width="300">
 </colgroup>
       <tr>
-         <td><p><b>Head to the Oracle Linux Training Station tracks below to learn about Linux and Virtualization products.</b></p>
+         <td><h3>Head to the Oracle Linux Training Station tracks below to learn about Linux and Virtualization products.</h3>
-		 <p><b>These tracks provide you with immediate learning opportunities consisting of hundreds of short video demonstrations and guided exercises in free real hands-on lab environments.</b></p>
+		 <h3>hese tracks provide you with immediate learning opportunities consisting of hundreds of short video demonstrations and guided exercises in free real hands-on lab environments.</h3>
          </td>
          <td rowspan="2" valign="top"><p><i>Go straight to our most popular topics.
 Click these links to jump to the free videos and hands on labs:</i></p>
             <ul>